Alejogb1/job-board/blog-data/why-do-airflow-dags-run-successfully-but-tasks-fail.md

 id: "why-do-airflow-dags-run-successfully-but-tasks-fail"
 ---

-, let's tackle this common headache.
+, common headache.
 It's frustrating, isn't it, when the orchestration appears flawless, yet the actual work units stumble.
 I’ve spent more hours than I care to count troubleshooting these situations, and I've learned that a successful DAG run doesn’t guarantee successful tasks.
 Think of it like a perfectly planned road trip – the itinerary might be spot on, but flat tires or wrong turns can still derail individual legs of the journey.

 Essentially, the DAG (Directed Acyclic Graph) represents the _blueprint_ of your workflow.
 Airflow manages the scheduling and dependencies defined in that blueprint, ensuring that tasks are initiated in the correct order at the designated time.
 A successful DAG run merely indicates that Airflow has correctly interpreted and executed this orchestration plan.
 However, the _execution_ of each individual task is a separate concern, happening at a lower level.
 Numerous factors can lead to a task failure despite a flawless DAG run.